The Thames Gate-Wey project is a Weybridge Society promoted environmental improvement scheme.

 The improvement of the towpath and boat moorings by the Environment Agency took place in 2010.

-The final part is to improve the Thames Street carpark which is rather an eyesore.
-We hope to persuade Elmbridge BC to renovate it since this is the key site in the whole riverside area.
+The final part is to improve the Thames Street car park which is rather an eyesore and is now referred to as Weybridge Point.
+We have been active in persuading Elmbridge BC to renovate it since this is the key site in the whole riverside area.